Santorini

 Practical tips before booking

-Airport transfers : Taxis are scarce and pricey (50-80 € to Oia).
-All palaces offer private transfers, often baked into high rates.
-Book with the room.
+Airport transfers: Taxis are rare and expensive (50-80 € to Oia).
+All palaces offer private transfer service, often included in high rates.
+Book it with the room.

-Car hire : Essential if in Pyrgos or island-exploring.
-Roads are narrow, twisty, and Oia parking a battle.
+Car rental: Essential if staying in Pyrgos or wanting to explore the island.
+Roads are narrow, winding, and parking in Oia is a combat course.
 Imerovigli and Oia hotels have valets.

-Restaurant bookings : Top tables fill two weeks ahead in high season.
+Restaurant bookings: The best tables fill two weeks ahead in high season.
 Ask your hotel to book on arrival, or before.

-Beaches : Santorini is no classic beach destination.
-Black-sand strands (Perissa, Kamari) are fine but charmless.
-Red Beach worth it for geology, not swimming.
+Beaches: Santorini is not a classic beach destination.
+Black-sand beaches (Perissa, Kamari) are fine but charmless.
+Red Beach worth the detour for the geological spectacle, not swimming.

-Crowds : Oia turns gridlock between 5pm and sunset (April-October).
-If staying elsewhere, skip it then.
-If based there, stick to your terrace.
+Crowds: Oia becomes impassable between 5pm and sunset (April to October).
+If staying elsewhere, avoid going then.
+If staying there, stay on your terrace.

-Ferries : Athens (Piraeus) crossings last 5-8 hours by boat type.
-Meltemi churns the sea in July-August.
-Seasick?
-Fly.
+Ferries: Crossings from Athens (Piraeus) last 5 to 8 hours depending on boat type.
+Meltemi makes the sea choppy in July-August.
+If seasick-prone, prioritise flying.

-Wines : Vineyards close early (6-7pm).
-Time tastings for late afternoon golden light on the vines 🍷
+Wines: Wine estates close early (6-7pm).
+Plan tastings late afternoon to enjoy golden light on the vines 🍷

 Frequently asked questions